Back to Blog

 Expanding the Equation – Size and Balance

-Our Cultural Diversity Index not only combines important aspects of Stirling’s model with a capacity to indicate diversity globally across a range of indicators (grouped according to our four pillars), it also takes into account the effect that the size of an organisation can have on the real meaning of the data and how it should be interpreted.
+Our Cultural Diversity Index combines important aspects of Stirling’s model with a capacity to indicate diversity globally across a range of indicators (grouped according to our four pillars) and also takes into account the effect that the size of an organisation can have on the real meaning of the data and how it should be interpreted.

 What is the relationship between size and the true diversity of any given cohort?
 Consider the following: